blinkchain/Proof-of-Concept-Yellowpaper/README.md

 # Objectives
 1. Whitepaper Section, Passive or Active Program \& Level
-2. Chain - Ledger,Consensus and Core Implementations
+   - Chain - Ledger,Consensus and Core Implementations
-3. Script - UTXO scripts/proofs construction and attesting
+   - Script - UTXO scripts/proofs construction and attesting
-4. OffChain - Client Side construction/propagation
+   - OffChain - Client Side construction/propagation
-5. Node - Validation, Ledger Outlook \& Parameter construction
+   - Node - Validation, Ledger Outlook \& Parameter construction
-6. Process, Algorithm and Mathmatical Data
+2. Process, Algorithm and Mathmatical Data
-7. Existing Implementations and Documentation References
+3. Existing Implementations and Documentation References
-8. Feasibility of Development \& Notes
+4. Feasibility of Development \& Notes
-9. Technical \& Non-Technical Challenges
+5. Technical \& Non-Technical Challenges
-10. Alternatives Offered \& Outcomes
+6. Alternatives Offered \& Outcomes

-# Time Architecture [2.1]
+# Time Architecture

+- Whitepaper Section [2.1].
+Node Level
 - The Time Architecture in Blinkchain is segregated into Epoch = 10,000 blocks; Slot = 400 blocks ; Packet = 1 block.
 - These time frames are not correlated to the ledger, as it only knows block heights.
 It is only taken in the following area
 - Election conducted every epoch (10,000 blocks)